Penwith · TR19

 Building Regulations Drawings in Porthcurno

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Porthcurno, that work is shaped by the place itself — Porthcurno is the cliff-cove village home to the Minack Theatre and the historic transatlantic telegraph station, AONB and Heritage Coast designated, with a building stock that leans toward granite cottages and former telegraph-era houses.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+A Porthcurno brief starts on the street, not the screen — Porthcurno is the cliff-cove village home to the Minack Theatre and the historic transatlantic telegraph station, AONB and Heritage Coast designated, with a building stock that leans toward former telegraph-era houses and modern carefully detailed coastal homes.

 • Conservation Area